autowarefoundation/autoware.universe/f1tenth/readme.md

    ```

 ## How to create a map
+Click [here](https://drive.google.com/file/d/15PViYjO-CKy2uvMqojIPj7BqdnMEidws/view?usp=share_link) to watch a demonstration video.

 This part assumes that you have a fully built and properly tuned f1tenth car.
 For instructions on how to configure an f1tenth car, click [here](https://f1tenth.readthedocs.io/en/foxy_test/index.html).
 It is assumed that the f1tenth system installed under the __f1tenth_ws__ directory.
-Click [here](https://drive.google.com/file/d/15PViYjO-CKy2uvMqojIPj7BqdnMEidws/view?usp=share_link) for a demonstration video.

 On your f1tenth car, install the slamtoolbox